laurahw/learn-git/README.md

 At the top of the list of files, you should see a button labelled *New Pull Request*, click it.
 The *base* is the branch you want to merge your work into, the *compare* is the work you want to merge.
 Make sure these are correct.
 Since the code we have here is really simple, it should give you a *Ready to merge* notice.
 If there were clashes, for example if someone else had edited the same line of the same file as you, it would say *Unable to merge automatically*.
-This is what we call a *conflict*
+This is what we call a *conflict*.
+You can still go ahead and create the pull request though, as it does not automatically merge the branches.
+### Dealing with conflicts
+Near the bottom of your pull request, you should see an option to *resolve conflicts*.
+Click this.
+This will show you the two branches' changes side by side, and you can decide if you want to keep one, the other or merge both somehow.
+The conflicts will be marked by <<<<<<<, =======, >>>>>>>, to indicate where the conflict is.
+Delete these and make the changes you want in the final merge.
+If there's more than one conflict, work your way through the file, resolving the conflicts as so.
+Once you're satisfied, click *Mark as resolved*
+### Merging a pull request
+When there are no conflicts, a pull request should be ready to merge.
+Ideally, you should have a colleague/team member/peer do this, as it's easy to miss mistakes in work you've spent a lot of time on.
+For the purpose of this exercise though, you can go ahead and merge your own.
+To merge the pull request, funnily enough, click on  *Merge pull request*

+## Fin

+And that's it!
+You've successfully completed the basics of git.
+You can now, following this guide:
+- Create a new branch
+- Make changes and commit them
+- Create a pull request
+- Resolve conflicts
+- Merge pull requests

+For basic work, this should be sufficient.
+Git doesn't just have to be for code either.
+It can also be used to control versions of documents, which can be helpful if a group of people are working on the same files.
+It also makes it very easy to revert your changes, and go back to an older version (hence the 'version control' aspect).

+Hopefully this will be useful to you!
+Now, go forth and git.